dell/csm-docs/content/docs/authorization/Backup and Restore/rpm/_index.md

   Dell Technologies (Dell) Container Storage Modules (CSM) for Authorization RPM backup and restore
 ---

+{{% pageinfo color="primary" %}}
+The CSM Authorization RPM is no longer actively maintained or supported.
+It will be deprecated in CSM 1.9.
+It is highly recommended that you use CSM Authorization Helm deployment or CSM Operator going forward.
+{{% /pageinfo %}}

 ## Roles

 Role data is stored in the `common` Config Map in the underlying `k3s` deployment.